withplum/Spinosa/README.md

 # Spinosa

 _Prunus Spinosa - Prunus spinosa, called blackthorn or sloe, is a species of flowering plant in the rose family Rosaceae.
-It is native to Europe, western Asia, and locally in northwest Africa.[3][4]
-It is also locally naturalised in New Zealand, Tasmania and eastern North America._ Wikipedia.
+It is native to Europe, western Asia, and locally in northwest Africa.
+It is also locally naturalised in New Zealand, Tasmania and eastern North America._ - Wikipedia

 Spinosa is a non-intrusive network debugging library.